The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: Conclusions

 \section{Conclusions}

 In this work, we used the \textsc{thesan-zoom} simulations to investigate the connection between \ion{O}{i} absorbers and galaxies in the redshift range $z=5 - 8$.
 The simulations track the abundance of five chemical species, including oxygen, as well as the various ionisation states of hydrogen and helium, which are computed on-the-fly, fully coupled to the radiation field.
 Assuming that the neutral oxygen fraction mirrors that of neutral hydrogen (Eq.~\ref{eq:HOeq}), we followed neutral oxygen throughout $13$ zoom-in regions tracing different galaxy environments.
-We investigated the properties of potential \ion{O}{i} absorbers, starting from haloes with mass $> 10^8\,\text{M}_\odot$ and their CGM.
+We investigated the properties of potential \ion{O}{i} absorbers, starting from haloes with mass $> 10^8\,\text{M}_\odot$ and their virialised gas.
 In the following, we summarise the main findings. \begin{enumerate} \item Observable neutral oxygen absorbers ($N_{\ion{O}{i}} \gtrsim 10^{13}$ cm$^{-2}$) are associated with LLSs or DLAs, as also previous works suggested.
 However, the precise relation between \ion{O}{i} and \ion{H}{i} column density is complicated by the inhomogeneity of chemical enrichment.
 In fact, although we notice in Fig.~\ref{fig:rad_prof_cd_10} how \ion{H}{i} and \ion{O}{i} average radial profiles follow the same evolution, we show that converting $N_{\ion{O}{i}}$ of individual absorbers into $N_{\rm HI}$ can introduce uncertainties of up to three orders of magnitude (Fig.~\ref{fig:OI_to_HI}).
 Moreover, we demonstrate how information on the overall metallicity of gas in absorption can break down the degeneracy between neutral oxygen column density and the fraction of neutral hydrogen, essential to characterise reionization history.

 \item We find a decreasing neutral oxygen covering fraction in massive haloes toward lower redshifts, which results from gas within the virial radius becoming increasingly ionised with cosmic time.
 We think that the local ionising field together with the overall reionization process are the primary drivers of this transformation, although we do not rule out minor contributions due to SN feedback heating the gas.
-Overall, we show how reionization affects the CGM of haloes and its effects can be probed with \ion{O}{i} covering fractions.
+However, a more detailed analysis is required to quantify the relative contribution of each component, which will be the focus of future work.